-- In 2012, RPCA used best practice research from GreenPlay LLC to engage the community in the development of a resource allocation and cost recovery model specific to Alexandria. - City Council adopted this model in September 2013. - In 2018, RPCA engaged GreenPlay and the community to update the model, adopted by City Council in June 2019.
+- In 2012, RPCA used best practice research from GreenPlay LLC to engage the community in the development of a resource allocation and cost recovery model specific to Alexandria. - City Council adopted this model in September 2013.

 Resource Allocation Pyramid Methodology